Allocation Questionnaire: Specialist UK injury lawyer sets out how compensation claims are allocated to different court procedures known as tracks

 The court will set a timetable in a hearing known as a case management conference and you can always apply for more time or request the court’s permission to allow you to obtain additional evidence if necessary.

-Legal costs can be quite large, but can be claimed in addition to your compensation entitlement from the person responsible for your injury.
+Legal costs can be quite large, but the majority can be claimed in addition to your compensation entitlement from the person responsible for your injury.

 When is an allocation hearing necessary?

-There are a number of occasions when an allocation questionnaire will be not be considered sufficient by the court, which include:
+There are a number of occasions when an allocation questionnaire will be not be considered sufficient by the court to determine the correct track in which case the court will require a hearing with representation from both parties to allow the correct rack to be determined.

-3. The Claimant and Defendant have agreed in the allocation questionnaire to a track which seems inappropriate – the judge will need to be convinced at a hearing that the requested track is the correct one.
+The Claimant and Defendant have agreed in the allocation questionnaire to a track which seems inappropriate for your personal injury claim.
+The judge will need to be convinced at a hearing that the requested personal injury track is the correct one.

-On this page I have set out how an allocation questionnaire is used to decide which court process should be followed to make your accident claim, including an explanation of the three primary court tracks.
+In this article we have set out how an allocation questionnaire is used to decide which court process should be followed to make your accident claim, including an explanation of the three primary court tracks.